 Yes.
 Medications have numerous unintended effects.
 Also, going through psychotherapy sometimes causes anxiety.
 Sometimes the client doesn’t know “whether things are going well” and should discuss this with the therapist.
 Sometimes old traumas are revisited and can be accompanied by strong emotions.
-Sometimes clients change aspects of their lives as a result of treatment.
 Nonetheless, for most people, the end results more than warrant these mostly- temporary effects.

 14. May I call you outside of therapy if I need support?

 Absolutely.
-However, please realize that we may be in session or otherwise unavailable.
-If a client is needing frequent support outside of his or her therapy, the client will be asked to increase the frequency of sessions to better meet these needs.
+However, please realize that I may be in session or otherwise unavailable.
+If a client is needing frequent support outside of his or her therapy, the client will be asked to increase the frequency of sessions to better meet their need.

 15. What should I do in an emergency?

 The client is primarily responsible for his or her own safety.
 Thus, in any situation requiring emergency medical or psychiatric assistance, clients are to go to the nearest emergency department immediately!
 Houston Mind-Body Counseling cannot and does not function as an emergency room for either physical or psychiatric emergencies.
 Also, do not worry about contacting us during emergent situations.
 One should get help first and in a timely manner!
 All else can wait until later when the your safety and welfare are secured.